rj00a/evenio/tutorial.md

 # Fetching

-In the previous chapter, we've seen how to create entities and add components to them.
+In the previous section, we've seen how to create entities and add components to them.
 But components aren't very useful unless we have some way to access them from within handlers.

 This is where the [`Fetcher`] handler parameter comes in.